RivailleZzz/Texture-Synthesis-Using-A-Sliced-Wassersterin-Loss/README.md

 <Br/>

-For the traditional machine learning method, run the Colab notebook:
+For the traditional machine learning method, run the Colab notebook in the folder "**2.
+Texture Synthesis Using A Sliced Wassersterin Loss**":

 - Traditional Machine Learning Methods.ipynb